 In August 2018, Strategic Metals Ltd. optioned its Van property to a newly formed company, Vanadium North Resources Inc. The property consists of seven mineral claims (38 square kilometres) that are located approximately 10 kilometres northwest of the Cantung Mine along the Howard's Pass Access Road.
-Strategic will retain a 2 percent net smelter return royalty, half of which can be purchased for C\$1 million.
-Additional claims have been staked since August, expanding the property.
+Strategic retained a two percent net smelter return royalty, half of which can be purchased for C\$ 1 million.
+Additional claims have been staked since August, expanding the property to 19 claims covering 9,600 hectares.
+An agreement with Regency Gold Corp has been recently announced whereby the company will acquire Vanadium North Resources.